Conformal embeddings of $S^2\to\mathbb{R}^3$ with prescribed mean curvature: A variational approach: Introduction

-Life would be simple if the existence of a spinor field $\psi$ without zeros satisfying Eq. \eqref{Dirac2} can be formulated.
-However this is not that easy.
+In this paper, we will make use of the above spinorial tool in the study of Question \ref{Q2}.
+From this point of view, it seems natural to consider a two-step procedure: \begin{itemize} \item find a non-trivial spinor field $\psi$ satisfying Eq. \eqref{Dirac2},

+\item show that the zero set under $|\psi|_{\ig_{S^2}}: S^2\to[0,\infty)$ is empty, i.e. $\psi^{-1}(0)=\emptyset$. \end{itemize} However this is not an easy task.
 In general, even if one already knows there exists a non-trivial solution $\psi$ to Eq. \eqref{Dirac2}, it is still difficult to know whether $\psi$ possesses zeros.
-This is due to the lack of a definite assurance like the maximum principle developed for second order elliptic differential operators.
-From this point of view, if one looks for an immersion with a prescribed mean curvature $Q$ for a surface, it seems natural to consider a two-step procedure: \begin{itemize} \item find a non-trivial spinor field $\psi$ satisfying Eq. \eqref{Dirac2},
+This is due to the lack of an adequate replacement for the maximum principle developed for second order elliptic partial differential operators.